 Federal procurement standards do not apply to the selection of a Subrecipient.
 The Recipient and the Subrecipient must enter into a written agreement.
 The agreement must remain in effect during any period that the Subrecipient has control over NYS CDBG funds, including program income.
-For additional information on Subrecipients, reference Chapter 1 of the OCR Grant Administration Manual, which is available on the HCR website, www.nyshcr.org.
+For additional information on Subrecipients, reference Chapter 1 of the OCR Grant Administration Manual, which is available on the HCR website, https://hcr.ny.gov/community-development-block-grant-economic-development-program

-V. PRE-SUBMISSION FORM INSTRUCTIONS
+IV.
+PRE-SUBMISSION

-A. Submission Instructions
+A. Pre-Submission Process